mvrad/travelstar/readme.md

 # TravelStar
 ![screenshot](public/img/screenshot.jpg)

-Search points of interest, attractions, media, and maps of different locations around the world.
+Search top ten attractions, top twenty activities, dining options, and photos of different locations around the world.
 ## Under the Hood
 Made with :coffee: and Visual Studio Code in a Linux OS.
 ## To Set Up Locally